dimka90/alx-system_engineering-devops/0x02-shell_redirections/README.md

- script 0-hell0 world prints “Hello, World”, followed by a new line to the standard output. scritp 1-confused_smiley print a smiley face with escape character script 2-Display the content of the /etc/passwd file.
+ script 0-hell0 :world prints “Hello, World”, followed by a new line to the standard output. scritp 1-confused_smiley: print a smiley face with escape character script 2-hellofile:Display the content of the /etc/passwd file. script 3-twofiles: "Display the content of /etc/passwd and /etc/hosts"